 Folders, Envelopes, and a Place to Keep Them

 You should keep a well-organized file folder in your rig.
-The thin plastic, expandable type, (you know, the ones that kind of resemble an accordion) are great for keeping your documents in the right place, and you can find one for less than $10, depending on where you shop.
+The thin plastic, expandable type, (you know, the ones that kind of resemble an accordion) are great for keeping your documents in the right place.
+You can find one for less than $10, depending on where you shop.
 You can use these items to organize invoices, receipts, and other important documents you will need come tax time.

 Use Mini-Crates

-Small crates are a great way to keep miscellaneous items from getting tossed all over the cab.
-You can find crates that are less than a square foot, and many of them are stackable, creating a vertical storage option for your cab.
+Small crates are a great organization tool to keep miscellaneous items from getting tossed all over the cab.
+You can find small crates that are stackable, creating a vertical storage option for your cab.
 These crates can be used to store food, CDs, DVDs, clothing, books, or anything else that ends up in your cab.

 Clean Trash at Every Stop